specificlanguage/ClockTowerApp/README.md

 **This should not be used to play a game,** it's still very much under construction.

+To try to play the game, use `pnpm dev`, or your favorite package manager.

 This repository is the frontend setup written in React for the game, which shows the game state to the client.
 It's incredibly barebones but it will include:
 - Separate screens for players and storytellers
 - Buttons and working modules for use during play